 - 9.3.1.
-The Vice-Presidents shall have full voice but no vote at meetings of the Presidents' Council.
+The First Vice-President-Equity and the Second Vice-President shall have full voice but no vote at meetings of the Presidents' Council.
 The duties of the Vice-Presidents shall be as mutually agreed by the President and Vice-Presidents, or as allocated by the Executive Committee on the advice of the President and as approved by the Presidents' Council. - 9.3.2.
 The duties of the Members-at-Large shall be as mutually agreed by the President and Members-at-Large, or as allocated by the Executive Committee on the advice of the President and as approved by the Presidents' Council.